-The WMS segment's revenue has experienced a significant decrease in FY2015 due to area cleansing contract had ended.
-The revenue remain consistent from FY2015 to FY2017 with solid waste collection contract and scheduled waste contract from Alam Flora Sdn Bhd and Vale Malaysia Minerals Sdn Bhd.
+The Waste Management Services ("WMS") segment's revenue has experienced a significant decrease since FY2015 due to area cleansing contract had ended.
+The revenue remain consistent from FY2015 to FY2018 with solid waste collection contract and scheduled waste contract from Alam Flora Sdn Bhd and Vale Malaysia Minerals Sdn Bhd.

-The segment recorded a loss from FY 2015 to FY2017 due to lower revenue.
+The segment recorded a loss from FY 2015 to FY2018 due to lower revenue.